jabbamodel/JABBA-Select/JABBASelect_Basic_Vignette.md

 ### Read input data files

-Here, the user can specify if the `se` file is available by setting \`SE.I = TRUE' We advice to always check if all csv files were correctly read-in.
+Here, the user can specify if the `se` file is available by setting \`SE.I = TRUE'.
+We advice to always check if all csv files were correctly read-in.

 ``` r